jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 But once you’re inside the experience, it’s more layered than the clichés suggest.

 There’s a reason this festival holds its place centre stage in the marketing calendar year after year.
 It’s not just the parties, the panels, or even the rosé (though there’s plenty of that).
 It’s a celebration of creativity - in all its forms.
-Not just polished, cinematic Super Bowl ad storytelling, but also the scrappy, data-driven kind (like a perfectly optimised in-app offer).
+Not just polished, cinematic Super Bowl ad storytelling, but also the scrappy, data-driven kind (like a perfectly optimised in-app offer 👀).

 Creativity isn’t confined to a format.
 It’s also in the media strategy, the targeting logic, and the models deciding - silently, algorithmically - who sees what, and when.
 AI is creative, too.
 We have the kind that solves real problems, drives results, and makes people feel something.

 That’s part of what excited me about being there with Moloco.
 We’re not a traditional adtech company.
 We don’t just make ads more efficient - we help marketers unlock new, smarter ways to grow.
-Faster, and with more relevance and precision.
+We do it faster, with more relevance and precision.
 And, hopefully, with more meaning.

-**Being at Cannes gave me a front-row seat to the conversations shaping that future.
-Here are four things I observed, learned, and took away from the week.**
+Being at Cannes gave me a front-row seat to the conversations shaping that future.

+**Here are four things I observed, learned, and took away from the week.**

 <hr style="width: 33%; margin-bottom: 0.5em;" />